 Gion Matsuri is the most famous festival in Japan.
 The original festival was in 869, when observers prayed for deliverance from a widespread epidemic.
 It became an annual event in 970, and is the festival of the Yasaka Shrine.
 The Gion Matsuri is held every year during the month of July.
 There are events throughout the month, with the most important being the processions on the 17th and 24th.
-The festival takes places in Kyoto, specifically in in the Gion district, which is known for traditional tea houses and Maiko.
+The festival takes place in Kyoto, specifically in the Gion district, which is known for traditional tea houses and Maiko.
 However, the main events, see below, are held on the opposite side of Kamo River.

 Highlights of Gion Matsuri